Best Folding Electric Bikes (2026)

 Best Overall: Lectric XP 4 750 (~$1,299) — Check price

-Named Best Overall Folding Electric Bike by Electric Bike Report — it builds on the best-selling XP formula with a 750W motor (1,320W peak, 85Nm), a 17.5Ah long-range battery good for 45-85 mi, an 8-speed drivetrain that eliminates ghost pedaling, and 180mm hydraulic disc brakes.
-The new proprietary PWR+ torque sensor replaces cadence sensing for power that tracks your pedaling effort naturally.
+Named Best Overall Folding Electric Bike by Electric Bike Report and Best Overall by Popular Science — it builds on the best-selling XP formula with a 750W motor (1,310W peak, 85Nm), a 17.5Ah (840Wh) long-range battery good for 45-85 mi, an 8-speed drivetrain that eliminates ghost pedaling, and 180mm hydraulic disc brakes.
+The PWR+ torque sensor replaces cadence sensing for power that tracks your pedaling effort naturally, and the battery is UL 2271 certified.
 The main knocks are weight (~71 lbs) and the awkward two-stage fold.
-The $999 base XP4 (500W) is the same chassis with less power and range. [src1, src2, src3]
+The $999 base XP4 (500W) is the same chassis with less power and range. [src1, src2, src3, src8]

-A Consumer Reports value co-winner (tied with the Himiway B3) and an Electrek favorite.
-For ~$1,095 you get a 750W motor, a 28 mph top speed, hydraulic disc brakes, a Shimano 8-speed drivetrain, a built-in 130-lb rear rack, and a quick-release front wheel.
+A Consumer Reports value co-winner (tied with the Himiway B3) and an Electrek favorite, now discounted to ~$945 (10.4Ah) / ~$995 (13.4Ah) in a Ride1Up clearance sale — treat availability as limited.
+For that money you get a 750W Bafang geared hub motor, a switchable Class 1/2/3 display (28 mph), hydraulic disc brakes, a Shimano 8-speed drivetrain, an 80mm suspension fork, and a built-in 130-lb rear rack.
 It's a single-frame-size bike that fits best under 6 feet tall.
 CR measured a conservative 23 mi range on its test loop; expect more on flat ground at lower assist. [src1, src2, src4]

 Electrek calls it "the king of bang-for-your-buck."
-At $799 it runs a 48V architecture (most sub-$800 rivals are 36V), a 300W motor (819W peak) with a torque sensor, hydraulic disc brakes, a color display, and a 374Wh battery upgradeable to 672Wh for 45-80 mi.
+At $799 direct from Lectric (Amazon currently lists it at ~$999) it runs a 48V architecture (most sub-$800 rivals are 36V), a 300W motor (819W peak) with a torque sensor, hydraulic disc brakes, a color display, and a 374Wh battery upgradeable to 672Wh for 45-80 mi.
 At ~48 lbs it's far lighter than the fat-tire folders.
 The single-speed drivetrain ghost-pedals above 16 mph; a Gates Carbon belt is an option. [src1, src2]

 Outdoor Life's and Consumer Reports' Best Overall.
 A 750W motor, a 450-lb total payload, 15 assist levels, cruise control, SensorSwap (switch between torque and cadence), Apple Find My, and a useful full-color display.
 CR ranked it #1 for acceleration, hill-climbing, and braking.
 Tested range hits 68 mi.
 At ~63 lbs and bulky when folded, portability is its weak point. [src3, src4]

-The value pick for full-suspension fat-tire folding.
-A 750W torque-sensor motor, front and rear suspension, fat tires, a 440-lb payload, app connectivity, and a security PIN, with a top speed over 30 mph in off-road mode.
+The value pick for full-suspension fat-tire folding, and one of the few bikes here you can actually buy on Amazon.
+A 750W torque-sensor motor (1,400W peak, 32 mph in off-road mode), front and rear suspension, 20"x4" fat tires, a 624Wh removable battery good for 70+ mi, a 440-lb payload, app connectivity, a security PIN, and UL 2849 certification.
 It's versatile on road and trail.
 The key must stay inserted while riding, and like all full-suspension fat folders it's heavy. [src1]

 Best Range: Mokwheel Slate (~$1,499) — Check price